mewcrazy/Stripchat-Enhanced/README.md

 ## Roadmap:
-- Proper styling of the "Emoji Picker"
+- Add Feature: Add Favorites on all listing pages (add without the need to open the stream first)
+- Styling: Emoji Picker
-- Add additional Favorites filters: In Private, In Group Show, In Ticket Show, New Models
+- Add additional Favorites filter: "In Show" (Filter by Private, Ticket or Group Shows)
 - Bug testing in GreaseMonkey & TamperMonkey

 ## Used Frameworks/Utilities: